Bylaws

 Section 3.
 Notice

 Notice of meetings shall be provided at least forty-eight (48) hours in advance unless waived by unanimous consent or as otherwise permitted by law.
+Notice may be provided electronically.

 Section 4.
 Quorum